 - Suppose your product is not entirely open source.
 You might need to keep some code/libraries in separate repositories.

-- Similarly, if your product has some client work, then it should go in a separate repository.
+- Similarly, if your product has some client work, then it should go into a separate repository.

 You and your team can use tags when you release the code.
 Although a branch accumulates a background of modifications relating to commits, the tag is a snapshot of the branch’s state at that moment.